Standard Book Review Format: 5 Part Structure

 Be memorable.
 Be exceptional.
 Be at the top of the pile.

-MLA (Literature & Humanities)
+Book Review Citation Format for MLA (Literature & Humanities)

-In-text: (Author Page) Example: "Fitzgerald describes the green light (21)."
+In text: (Author Page) Example: "Fitzgerald describes the green light (21)."
 Works Cited: Fitzgerald, F. Scott.
 The Great Gatsby.
 Scribner, 1925. |

-APA (Social Sciences)
+Book Review Citation Format for APA (Social Sciences)

-In-text: (Author, Year, p.
+In text: (Author, Year, p.
 Page) Example: "Fitzgerald describes the green light (1925, p.
 21)."
 References: Fitzgerald, F. S. (1925).
 The Great Gatsby.
 Scribner. |

 | Footnote: ¹F.
 Scott Fitzgerald, The Great Gatsby (New York: Scribner, 1925), 21.
 Bibliography: Fitzgerald, F. Scott.
 The Great Gatsby.
 New York: Scribner, 1925. |

-Visual Formatting
+Visual Formatting for Book Review

 Standard Academic Structure: